What’s the largest debt hanging around your neck?

 If you have a 30-year mortgage, you’re paying a fortune in interest.
 For example, let’s say you took out a $200,000 fixed-rate loan with 4% interest in 2014.
 By the time you pay off that loan in 2044, the total amount you paid would be about $343,800.
 That’s $143,800 in interest!
 If you took out a 15-year loan instead, you’d have higher monthly payments, but you’d only pay about $66,000 in interest.

 Even if you keep your 30-year mortgage because of low interest rates or to save on closing costs, you can still pay on the mortgage as if you had a 15-year loan.
-Use an online mortgage calculator to give you a rough number to pay every month.
+Use our online mortgage calculator to give you a rough number to pay every month.
 Just make sure the extra is going toward principal, not interest.

 Pay Extra Every Month